movidius/ncsdk/README.md

 # Intel® Movidius™ Neural Compute SDK
-This Intel® Movidius™ Neural Compute software developer kit (NCSDK) is provided for users of the [Intel® Movidius™ Neural Compute Stick](https://developer.movidius.com/) (Intel® Movidius™ NCS).
-It includes software tools, an API, and examples, so developers can create software that takes advantage of the accelerated neural network capability provided by the Intel Movidius NCS hardware.
+This Intel® Movidius™ Neural Compute software developer kit (NCSDK) is the **legacy** SDK provided for users of the [Intel® Movidius™ Neural Compute Stick](https://developer.movidius.com/) (Intel® Movidius™ NCS).
+New users of this device as well as **all** users of the newer Intel® Neural Compute Stick 2 should install the OpenVINO™ Toolkit as described in the [Getting Started Guide](https://software.intel.com/en-us/articles/get-started-with-neural-compute-stick)

+# Intel® Neural Compute Stick 2 (Intel® NCS 2)
+## Users of the Intel® NCS 2 cannot use the NCSDK and must use the OpenVINO™ Toolkit as described in the [Getting Started Guide](https://software.intel.com/en-us/articles/get-started-with-neural-compute-stick)

+For legacy users of the original Intel® Movidius™ Neural Compute Sticke that want to continue with the NCSDK, read on...

 # Neural Compute SDK2
 ## [NCSDK v2](https://github.com/movidius/ncsdk/releases) releases are now available.